-In the 18th century, many dozens of country estates were founded in the Amsterdam area.
+In the 18th century, dozens of country estates were founded in the Amsterdam area.
 One is Waterland.
 The country houses were mainly inhabited during the summer months, when the canals stank in Amsterdam.
 The Waterland estate consists of a nature reserve of 29 hectares.

 The country house with outbuildings and the park layout, built from 1742-1766 and designed by Pieter de Swart, has been declared a national monument.